Bushfigure/-Restaurant-Cuisine-Classification/README.md

 Split data into training and testing sets.

-Trained a regression model (please confirm: was it RandomForestRegressor, LinearRegression, etc.?).
+Trained a regression model (RandomForestRegressor, LinearRegression, DecisionTreeRegressor, KNN, AdaBoost)

-Evaluated using metrics like RMSE and R².
+Evaluated using metrics like RMSE and MAE

 Saved the trained model as mlmodel.pkl.